HuMingLab/SnapHiC/readme.md

 3. Optionally a binned bed-file of filter regions for the genome (aka blacklist regions).
 Filter regions and low mappability regions for hg19 and mm10 in 10KB resolution are included in the `ext` directory.

 ### 3. Run
-#### How to run:
 We strongly recommend using an HPC environmet where you can request nodes/processors and dedicated memory.
 However runfiles for multi-threaded runs and single-processor systems are also provided.
-1. Put all the mapped read files in one directory.
+1. Put all the mapped read files in one directory; one file per cell, each file containing one line per read-pair.
 For each read pair your file should have at least 2 columns for chromsomes and 2 columns for the mapped position (bp).
 2. Either one of the following options will work but the HPC cluster is the recommended method:
 &Tab;**(I) For HPC clusters with a job scheduler such as PBS or SLURM**:
 &Tab;&Tab; Use the template provided for the PBS scheduler: *run_hpc1.sh*, followed by *run_hpc2.sh*.
 Set the variables in these files based on the point (3) below.
 (These files use the --parallel flag)